parismollo/Galah/README.md

 1. Clone the repository
 2. Make sure you are using python 3.6
 3. Run the main file
 4. To fit with the linear model choose one of the 3 options (1) Gradient Descent (2) Mini-batches (3) Stochastic

+## Resources that I used to learn about this fun topic:
+Book: Data Science from Scratch, Joel Grus
+Video: StatQuest with Josh Starmer